InVision is an industry-standard design platform. In this article we'll learn how to get started with new screen design tool, InVision Studio.

 All-in-all, importing is near-accurate, and will surely improve over time anyway.

-Starting a New Studio Project
+Creating a New Studio Project

-Importing aside, starting a new document from scratch is fairly easy as well.
+Importing aside, creating a new document from scratch is fairly easy as well.
 On the welcome screen, you’ll see four artboard options (iPhone X, iPad Air / Mini, iMac, and Blank Canvas).
 For those unfamiliar, all modern-day screen design tools have a boundless canvas, where an artboard is like a canvas within a canvas, but with boundaries.
 These boundaries can be custom, or they can represent a specific device.

 Each option is accompanied by a dropdown list showing similar devices: